abdelrahman-kadah/ATmega32-MCU-Projects/Basic Projects/Seven Segment LED Counter/README.md

 # Seven Segment LED Counter
-In this project a common anode 7-segment LED display is connected to PORTC of a ATmega32 microcontroller and the microcontroller is operated from an 8 MHz crystal.
+In this project a common cathode 7-segment LED display is connected to PORTC of a ATmega32 microcontroller and the microcontroller is operated from an 8 MHz crystal.
 The program displays numbers 0 to 9 on the display with a 500 ms delay between each output.